Semeato and No-Till

 Seeding is the key point for no-till success.

-In soybeans, 69.6% of the total inputs used in the crop are applied in planting; 41.9% of the labor needed to manage the crop is used in planting; and 15.9% of the operational cost of the crop is applied in the planting operation — thus, 47.7% of the total cost of the soybean crop is allocated during seeding.
+In soybeans production 69.6% of all inputs used in the crop are applied during planting, 41.9% of the labor required for crop management is concentrated in this stage, and 15.9% of the total operational cost is incurred in the planting operation.
+Meaning that 47.7% of the total cost of soybean production is allocated to seeding.

 In corn, costs allocated during planting reach 49.6% of the total crop cost.